YouTube’s cesspool of anger and hate faces growing scrutiny

 — TeamYouTube (@TeamYouTube) June 5, 2019

-YouTube also took the opportunity to pat itself on the back for all the progress it has made while also slipping into the announcement that it has taking yet another step by “specifically prohibiting videos alleging that a group is superior in order to justify discrimination, segregation or exclusion based on qualities like age, gender, race, caste, religion, sexual orientation or veteran status.
+YouTube also took the opportunity to pat itself on the back for all the progress it has made while also slipping into the announcement a claim that it has taking yet another step by “specifically prohibiting videos alleging that a group is superior in order to justify discrimination, segregation, or exclusion based on qualities like age, gender, race, caste, religion, sexual orientation, or veteran status.
 This would include, for example, videos that promote or glorify Nazi ideology, which is inherently discriminatory.
 Finally, we will remove content denying that well-documented violent events, like the Holocaust or the shooting at Sandy Hook Elementary, took place.”

 The next day, reporter Ian Scherr of Cnet posted a scathing look at how YouTube rewards the growing genre of hyper-angry outrage-seeking gaming video creators on its platform: